 A dog-friendly road trip is not dog-friendly at all if you leave him in a hot car.
 If it’s warm outside, your car can quickly heat up.
 Even if it’s just 70 degrees Fahrenheit, the car can become intolerable for your dog.

 On the flip side, temperatures lower than 35 degrees Fahrenheit are unsafe, too.
 If you’re going on a road trip with your loved one or friend, ask them to stay with your dog or walk them around when you have to leave your car.
 This is a good time for your dog to pee and poop and get a drink from his water bowl as well.

 Normally, dogs need to pee every four to six hours.
 However, when you’re on the road, your dog may become dehydrated more easily and drink more water to make up for it.
 This means he’ll need frequent potty breaks.

-It’s a good idea to pull over and stretch frequently, too, so you can stay alert behind the wheel.
+It’s a good idea to pull over at a rest stop and stretch frequently, too, so you can stay alert behind the wheel.
 When you need to refuel at a gas station, let your dog out for a little bit.
 Your pooch will appreciate getting a little walk and exploring different places along the way.

-When making the perfect road trip planner, don’t forget to find fun pit stops for your dog.
-For instance, you could log onto BringFido to locate nearby dog parks and dog beaches.
+When making the perfect road trip planner, don’t forget to find dog-friendly destinations and fun pit stops.
+For instance, you could log onto BringFido to locate nearby pet-friendly restaurants, dog parks, and dog beaches.
 You could also check out GoPetFriendly, which has suggestions for things to do with your dog along the road, such as going to the Grand Canyon in Arizona or a campsite in Colorado.